 Those magical quests sure can build up an appetite!
 Enchant guests with these mystical menu items:

-- Magic Potion Beverages (make ice cubes from different colors of juice.
-Add them to a clear punch and watch the liquid magically change colors as the ice cubes melt.)
+- Magic potion beverages (make ice cubes from different colors of juice and add them to a clear punch to watch the liquid magically change colors as the ice cubes melt!)

-- Fairy sandwiches (shaped with a butterfly cookie cutter)
+- Fairy tea sandwiches shaped with a butterfly cookie cutter

-- Toadstool cupcakes (overfill cupcake liners with cake batter so the... tops “mushroom” when baking.
-Frost with red icing and decorate with mini white marshmallows.)
+- Toadstool cupcakes made by overfilling cupcake liners with cake batter so the tops “mushroom” when baking.
+Decorate them with red icing and mini white marshmallows.

 06 of 06